Skip to main content

 • Viewing a wallet balance

-• List transactions crediting or debiting it
+• Requesting a list of transactions crediting or debiting a wallet

 SCA impacts actions on wallets held by OWNER users.
 SCA is required on first-time access and if more than 180 days have passed since the last SCA authentication for account access.
+SCA applies even if a wallet is empty and its balance is zero (and even if there have never been funds in it).
+SCA also applies to a request to list transactions even if no transactions have ever taken place (the list is empty) or all the transaction requests were not successful.

-All the wallets held by a single OWNER user are considered to be part of their Mangopay Account.
+Note – Multiple wallets considered same accountAll the wallets held by a single OWNER user are considered to be part of their Mangopay Account.
 This means that SCA only has to be done once to access any of the user’s wallets.

 Endpoints impacted